-Though not being communicated, the alarming data above for 5 April 2016, looks like the state of the climate is set up for feedback runaway global climate.
+Though not being communicated, the accelerating data looks like the state of the climate is set up for feedback runaway global climate change.

 Runaway climate change is not a scientific recognized term, but it is by far the greatest danger of global warming.
 A runaway state is the result of greater climate change (locked in) commitment, plus many amplifying feedbacks that are caused (triggered) by global warming.